sfosc/sfosc/content/en/docs/Book/introduction.md

 our governance and licensing models.
 We are questioning the fundamental values and ideas of the movement itself.

+The term “Open Source” was first adopted in 1997.
+At the time, it was common practice for software to be distributed in binary/compiled form with restrictive licensing and no access to the source code.
+Meanwhile, for over a decade, liberal licenses had been used for software developed at universities for fostering collaboration.
+The underlying philosophy behind these licenses was to foster collaborative communities where a single institution can not limit, or impose restrictions, on the collaboration.
+The late 1990s and early 2000s saw a significant increase in the adoption of this philosophy for software development, and a corresponding increase in licensing of software under such liberal licenses.

-Since the term "Open Source" was first adopted in 1997, it has become the dominant software development model around the world.
-Back then, it was a cutting-edge idea - participating in open source was a radical act.
-Simply participating in it required a philosophical background.
+Since then, Open Source has become the dominant software development model around the world.
 Today, you can actively participate in Open Source without any background at all in its philosophy.
 Open Source is in the water for the new generation of software developers.

 Along with the rise in open source development, the number of open source companies has also skyrocketed.
 Consulting companies, service providers,